 10. Can my smart TV get hacked or contract a virus?

-At the moment, such hacks are theoretical and have not yet appeared in the real world.
 Although smart TVs have a variety of interfaces, most run some version of Linux underneath, a popular operating system that hackers know how to manipulate well.

 To be safe, avoid doing anything sensitive on a smart TV, such as online banking or shopping with a credit card.
 Smart TVs are simply not as safe as computers.

 Yes, it can.
 Information you share on a Facebook app on a TV or when ordering on Amazon or Netflix on the big screen is shared in the same way as when you conduct such business on a PC or a smartphone.

 In 2012, computer researchers demonstrated ways to break into particular smart TVs that had built-in video cameras and microphones, and then eavesdrop on people in their living rooms.

 In addition, companies can collect private information about you and your viewing habits from a smart TV.
 Late in 2013, for example, LG admitted that it had received information about what channels owners were watching, even after those users turned on the privacy setting.
 (LG said this was due to a software bug that has since been corrected.)